piwik-script

 Animal Ecology and Tropical Biology F1

-C: This module consists of several practical courses and seminar series throughout the semester.
+This module consists of several practical courses (minimum three courses lasting together five or six weeks (minimum CoH = 13) and a seminar series in the summer semester.
 The practical courses can be chosen from the following electives:

-• In the seminar, recent scientific publications on the topics of the exercised modules will be presented and discussed.
+In the seminar, topics of the exercised modules will be presented and discussed.

 Animal Ecology and Tropical Biology F2

-C. In F2 internship, student work on one scientific question as independent as possible.
+In F2 internship, student work on one scientific question as independent as possible.
 It includes the development of hypothesis, preparation of a work plan, and implementation of data collection, experiment in the field, green house or laboratory, and statistical analysis of the data.
-The results are presented in a protocol, which resembles the form and content of a short scientific paper with introduction, material and method, results and discussions.
-The results are presented in the final seminar.
+The results are presented in a protocol, which resembles the form and content of a short scientific paper with introduction, material and method, results, and discussions.
+A regular attendance in the department seminar is expected.
+In the various working groups of the department of Animal Ecology and Tropical Biology, there are many possibilities to conduct an F2 internship in Germany, Europe or in the tropics.
+They can be carried out in an ongoing research project of the institute or in cooperation with other institutions.
+Information about the F2 internships as well as current topics might be found on the webpage of the department or the black board of the department or can be requested directly from the working groups.

 ADDITIONAL COURSES